Orange Creamsicle Pie

 Tips and Tricks

-- Zest: Zest the orange using the smallest holes on your box grater.
+- Zest Like a Pro: Zest the orange using the smallest holes on your box grater.
 Be sure to zest just the orange peel; the white part underneath is bitter.

 - Perfect Slices: Get clean slices by dipping your knife in warm water in between each slice.